ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *4. Patients with a diagnostic code for a respiratory condition other than asthma and frequent ED visits with albuterol nebulizer administered.*

+## General Comments on Regulatory Constraints and Acknowledgements

-**Note that the fully identified CDWH patient dataset is available only to IRB-approved members of Green Team; however, the HuSH+ patient dataset is open to all Translator team members via the Green Team’s clinical service API and a signed and fully executed Data Use Agreement.
-We kindly request that Translator team members provide proper attribution for any products (e.g., manuscripts, podium presentations, software) deriving from work related to the HuSH+ patient dataset.
+**Note that Green Team's clinical datasets are subject to various regulatory constraints, depending on the specific dataset.
+The fully identified patient dataset is available only to IRB-approved members of Green Team.
+The HuSH+ patient dataset is available to Translator team members via a fully executed, institutional Data Use Agreement.
+ICEES is open to all Translator team members via Green Team's ICEES API; ICEES is not subject to any additional regulatory constraints.**

+**We kindly request that Translator team members provide proper attribution for any products (e.g., manuscripts, podium presentations, software) derived from work related to Green Team's clinical datasets.
 Attribution should include acknowledgement of the funder (NCATS Biomedical Data Translator Program, OT3TR002020) and all Green Team members who contributed to the work.**

 ___